Child Custody

 Legal custody

 Legal custody is the division of rights between the parents in order to make important decisions about their (minor) children.
-Generally, such decisions are related to education, physical and mental health and wellbeing and religious practices.
+Generally, such decisions are related to education, physical and mental health, and well-being, and religious practices.

 Physical custody